 With the partnership between high schools, Boards of Education and local colleges, programs have been created that give students an enriching experience in a skilled trade profession.
-Working closely with MAESD Training Delivery Agents, students have an opportunity to be taught by college instructors in a state of the art facilities that give high school students a head start in the world of apprenticeship.
+Working closely with Ministry of Labour, Training and Skills Development (MLTSD), Training Delivery Agents, students have an opportunity to be taught by college instructors in a state of the art facilities that give high school students a head start in the world of apprenticeship.
 Through any of the "Accelerated" programs students can: